mantidproject/mantid/docs/source/algorithms/SaveMFT-v1.rst

 Both, point data and histograms can be saved but note that the resulting file will always contain points for q and not bin edges but instead its bin centre.
 This algorithm writes data in scientific exponential notation (E-notation) of double-precision.
 The header constists of 21 or more, if required and user defined, lines which are as following: Instrument:, User-local contact:, Title:, Subtitle:, Start date + time, End date + time, Theta 1 + dir + ref numbers:, Theta 2 + dir + ref numbers:, Theta 3 + dir + ref numbers:
-, followed by potentially added angle, followed by 9 user defined parameter lines, followed by potentially added user defined parameter lines, Number of file format:, Number of data points:.
+, (foreseen potentially added angle(s),) followed by 9 user defined parameter lines, followed by potentially added user defined parameter lines, Number of file format:, Number of data points:.
 The number of the file format is set randomly to a higher value (40) in order to exceed all ILL Cosmos numbers.
 For the ILL instruments D17 and FIGARO, obligatory header lines will be automatically filled by using the workspaces `Sample Logs` information which can be modified as shown in the example.
 An option exists to only write data with no header lines and column description.